ccccmark/gitcheatsheet/README.md

 # GitCheatSheet

-This is the summary of the Git usage, but first, what is git?
+This is the summary of the Git usage, but first, what is Git?
 Git is the version control for programs, and also for the sake of controlling the versions ans so on.
 Below Git we can find centres for the version control, such as GitHub (which is the page where your are reading this Markdown), GitLab, etc.
-In this centres you can find other Gits, called repositories, in those repositories is where you can control de version of programs you are coding.
+In this centres you can find other Gits, called repositories, in those repositories is where you can control the versions of programs you are coding.

 Now let's talk about some commands for this summary: